Vanguard Mid-Cap Growth ETF (NYSEARCA:VOT) Shares Sold by Centaurus Financial Inc.

-Centaurus Financial Inc. trimmed its holdings in Vanguard Mid-Cap Growth ETF (NYSEARCA:VOT) by 4.7% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 2,481 shares of the company’s stock after selling 121 shares during the quarter.
-Centaurus Financial Inc.’s holdings in Vanguard Mid-Cap Growth ETF were worth $586,000 as of its most recent SEC filing.
+Centaurus Financial Inc. trimmed its holdings in Vanguard Mid-Cap Growth ETF (NYSEARCA:VOT) by 4.7% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 2,481 shares of the company’s stock after selling 121 shares during the period.
+Centaurus Financial Inc.’s holdings in Vanguard Mid-Cap Growth ETF were worth $586,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also made changes to their positions in VOT.
-Destination Wealth Management raised its stake in shares of Vanguard Mid-Cap Growth ETF by 5.7% during the first quarter.
-Destination Wealth Management now owns 1,547 shares of the company’s stock worth $332,000 after purchasing an additional 83 shares during the last quarter.
-Commerce Bank grew its holdings in Vanguard Mid-Cap Growth ETF by 4.6% in the first quarter.
-Commerce Bank now owns 28,889 shares of the company’s stock valued at $6,199,000 after purchasing an additional 1,280 shares during the last quarter.
-Associated Banc Corp grew its holdings in Vanguard Mid-Cap Growth ETF by 45.2% in the first quarter.
-Associated Banc Corp now owns 9,350 shares of the company’s stock valued at $1,185,000 after purchasing an additional 2,909 shares during the last quarter.
-Wesbanco Bank Inc. acquired a new stake in Vanguard Mid-Cap Growth ETF in the first quarter valued at $839,000.
-Finally, AdvicePeriod LLC grew its holdings in Vanguard Mid-Cap Growth ETF by 12.6% in the first quarter.
-AdvicePeriod LLC now owns 3,286 shares of the company’s stock valued at $705,000 after purchasing an additional 369 shares during the last quarter.
+A number of other large investors have also modified their holdings of VOT.
+Thrivent Financial for Lutherans raised its holdings in shares of Vanguard Mid-Cap Growth ETF by 37.2% in the 1st quarter.
+Thrivent Financial for Lutherans now owns 34,497 shares of the company’s stock worth $7,402,000 after purchasing an additional 9,356 shares during the period.
+Mosaic Family Wealth LLC grew its stake in Vanguard Mid-Cap Growth ETF by 5.5% during the 2nd quarter.
+Mosaic Family Wealth LLC now owns 26,404 shares of the company’s stock valued at $6,241,000 after purchasing an additional 1,375 shares in the last quarter.
+Miracle Mile Advisors LLC grew its stake in Vanguard Mid-Cap Growth ETF by 13.5% during the 2nd quarter.
+Miracle Mile Advisors LLC now owns 17,340 shares of the company’s stock valued at $4,098,000 after purchasing an additional 2,065 shares in the last quarter.
+ERTS Wealth Advisors LLC grew its stake in Vanguard Mid-Cap Growth ETF by 7.0% during the 1st quarter.
+ERTS Wealth Advisors LLC now owns 101,623 shares of the company’s stock valued at $21,807,000 after purchasing an additional 6,671 shares in the last quarter.
+Finally, Bessemer Group Inc. grew its position in shares of Vanguard Mid-Cap Growth ETF by 4.7% in the 2nd quarter.
+Bessemer Group Inc. now owns 40,213 shares of the company’s stock worth $9,504,000 after acquiring an additional 1,787 shares in the last quarter.

 Vanguard Mid-Cap Growth ETF (the Fund) is an exchange-traded share class of Vanguard Mid-Cap Growth Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the MSCI US Mid Cap Growth Index (the Index).
 The Index is a diversified index of growth stocks of medium-size United States companies.